Use runas command in command line, create a batch file or a shortcut with command

 After execute this runas command you will be asked to enter the password of the account.

-You can not pass the password to runas command automatically, but you can store this password by the option savecred to avoid to enter password with each call.
+You can not pass the password to runas command automatically, but you can store this password by the option savecred to avoid entering the password in each call.

 This savecred parameter is not recommended, because password is stored in credential manager of this profile and